PiyushXmishra/RapportRave/README.md

 ## Getting Started

-1. Sign up for a RapportRave account using your email address or phone number.
+1. Sign up for a RapportRave account using your email address.
-2. Customize your profile and add friends to start chatting.
-3. Explore the various features, including multimedia sharing, voice and video calls, and group chats.
+2. Choose contacts.
-4. Enjoy seamless communication with your contacts in real-time!
+3. Enjoy seamless communication with your contacts in real-time!

 ## Support